Petrology is a sub-category of geological study associated with the history, composition, structure, and overall distribution of rocks.

 What Is the Job Demand for Petrologists?

-The job demand for Petrologists is expected to grow 16% in the next 10 years, which is faster than the average occupation.
-The increased interest in environmental safety, as well as accelerated demand for certain natural resources, contributes to growth in the field.
+The job demand for petrologists and other geoscientists is expected to grow 7% between 2020 and 2030.* The increased interest in environmental safety, as well as accelerated demand for certain natural resources, contributes to growth in the field.
 The larger the population, the more scientists we will need for extracting resources like oil, gold, and diamonds from rocks.

 What Are the Education Requirements to Become a Petrologist?